-- If you need guidance about a situation involving (a) student(s), contact Shayna Kessel, Senior Associate Dean for Academic Affairs and Student Services. - If you need guidance about a situation involving a faculty member, contact Jessica Pesce, Associate Dean for Faculty Affairs. - If you need guidance about a situation involving a staff member, contact Kelly DeLiberato, Associate Dean for Human Resources. - Students may also contact Jarrod Chin, HGSE's Chief Diversity Officer.
+- If you need guidance about a situation involving (a) student(s), contact Maritza Hernandez, Senior Associate Dean for Academic Programs and Student Services. - If you need guidance about a situation involving a faculty member, contact Jessica Pesce, Associate Dean for Faculty Affairs. - If you need guidance about a situation involving a staff member, contact Kelly DeLiberato, Associate Dean for Human Resources.